How to Pack PODS and Other Moving Containers

 Cushion and wrap fragile items

-Clothing, newspaper, and pillows work well to cushion fragile items.
+Clothing, newspaper, and pillows work well to cushion delicate items.
 You can wrap glass, televisions, and other fragile items in furniture pads or bubble wrap—or grab a special box for transporting those items.
 (We've even got a list of recommended boxes for art and photos.)
+Also don't forget that:

 Protect your items from light exposure